-'''

 nbkms -createemptydb.

-'''

 - 2 Enter a pass phrase for the Host Master Key, or press Enter to use a randomly generated key.
 Re-enter the pass phrase at the following prompt. - 3 Enter an HMK ID.
-This ID is associated with the HMK; you can use it to find this particular key in the future. - Enter a pass phrase for the Key Protection Key, or press Enter to use a randomly generated key.
-Re-enter the pass phrase at the following prompt. - Enter a KPK ID.
-This ID is associated with the KPK; you can use it to find this particular key in the future. - 6 Enter KPK ID: 10.
+This ID is associated with the HMK; you can use it to find this particular key in the future. - 4 Enter a pass phrase for the Key Protection Key, or press Enter to use a randomly generated key.
+Re-enter the pass phrase at the following prompt. - 5 Enter a KPK ID.
+The ID can be anything descriptive that you want to use to identify the KPK.